PLBART

 • low_cpu_mem_usage (bool, optional) –

-Tries to not use more than 1x model size in CPU memory (including peak memory) while loading the model.
+Tries not to use more than 1x model size in CPU memory (including peak memory) while loading the model.
 Generally should be combined with a device_map (such as “auto”) for best results.
 This is an experimental feature and a subject to change at any moment. </Tip>

 If the model weights are in the same precision as the model loaded in, low_cpu_mem_usage (without device_map) is redundant and will not provide any benefit in regards to CPU memory usage.
 However, this should still be enabled if you are passing in a device_map.